thoth-station/jupyterlab-requirements/README.rst

 The main goals of the project are the following:

 * manage notebook requirements without leaving the notebook
-* provide a unique and optimized* environment for each notebook
+* provide a unique and optimized environment for each notebook

-NOTE: *The requirements are optimized using the [Thoth](https://thoth-station.ninja/) resolution engine
+NOTE: The requirements are optimized using the `Thoth <https://thoth-station.ninja/>`__ resolution engine.

 Installation
 ============